it-projects-llc/tg-addons/tg_website_sale_renting/README.rst

   * Renting Max End Date

-Also renting min start date and max end dates can be overriden in product form
+Also renting min start date and max end dates can be overriden in product form.

+Note: in one cart you cannot mix products with default renting dates and product with specific renting dates

 Usage
 -----